On this page:

 • The management plan must be approved by the Australian Offshore Infrastructure Regulator before an application for a commercial licence can be granted.

-In March 2024, the Federal Minister for Climate Change and Energy announced feasibility licence applications for offshore wind projects in the Southern Ocean region were open until 2 July 2024.
+In September 2024, the Australian Government Minister for Climate Change and Energy announced one project had been awarded a preliminary feasibility licence for the Southern Ocean declared area.

 Commercial licence